Join over 5,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

 Salt Lake City, UT 84130-0280

 Again these are the four banks that I have tried this with.
 I have had success with all of them.
+I even posted a copy of a letter I have used in the past.
 For other banks, simply write to the address listed on your credit card denial letter.

 If you have applied for a credit card and been denied, there is no reason to give up until you have exhausted all of these methods.
 Your credit score has already taken the hit, so you might as well do your best to get the card.

 Showing a bank that you are willing to go through these methods is actually a good thing.
 If you layout your case in a detailed manner that makes sense, they will see you as an individual instead of as just another number sitting in front of them.
 In this game we apply for a lot of credit cards which is something that financially desperate people do as well.
 Showing them that you aren’t in financial trouble is the key to successful credit card reconsideration.
 This allows you to do that.

 By utilizing these methods, I have about a 90% success rate.
 The U.S. mail method has worked all but once and I have never failed yet when using Secure Messaging.
 While these experiences are my own and everything varies based on a number of factors, I highly recommend trying.
 If you have any questions or comments about credit card reconsideration then please let me know below!